 - “Halloween with the New Addams Family” (1977) — It’s funny that it was titled this because it was just the original family 11 years later — or something.
 This wasn’t that terrible.
 It was kinda fun seeing Wednesday and Pugsley older.

 - “Addams Family Reunion” (1998) — Daryl Hannah as Morticia, nuff said!

 - The Addams Family (2019) — I’ve seen this animated version turn up in the “worst” column.
 I call bullshit!
 This movie is a delight!
 Don’t believe me?
 Click here to watch the trailer and one of my favorite scenes from the movie (Wednesday wearing a special barrette and a bat taking care of Morticia’s flushed face) and see for yourselves.

 When asked what Jered’s favorite Halloween movie is he said it would ALWAYS be The Addams Family.
-And I’d have to totes agree.
+And I totes agree.
 There are so many great scenes from this movie!
 I can’t even — I mean, the facial expressions that Christopher Llyod throws out there are so good.
 And Grandmama, “Start with the eyes.”
-So good!
+So.
+Good!